NWChemEx/.github/.github/CONTRIBUTING.md

 Questions come up.
 We strive to have helpful documentation, but it's unlikely to have all the answers.
 If you have a question, please search the documentation and the GitHub issues for answers.
-If you can not find the answer then feel free to open a GitHub issue with the question, using the "Question" template.
+If you cannot find the answer then feel free to open a GitHub issue with the question, using the "Question" template.